You know, we are big fans of effective tax and retirement structures. That’s why the Fidelity Mega Backdoor Roth is one of our favorites.

 When the employee makes the after-tax contribution, these contributions can either be rolled out of the plan into a Roth account or converted directly to Roth assets as an in-plan rollover.
 Assuming the compliance requirements are met, the employee will receive tax-free contributions.

 I know this may sound a bit confusing, but I will try to break it down and make it easy.
+Many employers offer matching contributions for 401(k) plans, which can boost your retirement savings.
+If your employer offers matching contributions for a Roth 401(k), this can be an even bigger advantage, as the matching contributions will also grow tax-free.

 What is the IRS Position?